grafana/grafana/docs/sources/visualizations/geomap.md

 ### Initial View

-The initial view Sets the center of the map.
+The initial view configures how the GeoMap panel renders when the panel is first loaded.

 * **View** sets the center for the map when the panel first loads.
 * **Latitude** (available when the **View** mode is *Coordinates*)